bcohenboulakia/nbworkshop/README.md

 ## GitHub workflow

-The conversion can be automated by a GitHub workflow called `Students Notebook generation`.
+The conversion can be automated by a GitHub workflow called `Generate Students Branch `.
 This workflow can be monitored on the workflow page in the `Action` tab on the GitHub repository web page.
 Every time the workflow is run, a short overview of the conversion process is shown in the workflow summary:
 ![summary](https://github.com/user-attachments/assets/545d2bd4-8740-4ebc-8675-a7ac4e952cfb)

 The workflow can also be run manually from the same tab.
 For more information on how to manage and monitor GitHub workflow, see the [official GitHub Actions documentation](https://docs.github.com/en/actions/writing-workflows/quickstart).